← All insights

 5. Adjacent Firm Partnerships

 The highest-leverage underutilised channel for most technical consulting firms is the adjacent firm referral.
 A cybersecurity firm and a compliance firm serve the same buyer at different moments.
 A data engineering firm and an AI/ML consultancy have overlapping clients with adjacent needs.
-An FPGA design firm and a defence systems integrator move in the same procurement circles.
+An embedded systems firm and a telecoms OEM move in the same procurement circles.

 Formalising these relationships — even informally — creates a steady stream of warm introductions from sources your buyers already trust.
 The activation process is simple: identify five to eight firms in adjacent technical domains, map where your client bases overlap, and offer a reciprocal referral arrangement with a clear definition of who each firm should send and when.